socketsupply/socket/docs/index.md

 #### From the browser

+The browser has a gloabl function named `send` that creates a promise which can await a response from the child process.

 ```js
 const result = await send('honk')
 assert(result === 'goose')
 ```

 #### In the backend process (node.js example)

+The spawned process should send a receive json using a simple incrementing counter.
+Here is an example [implementation][0].

 ```js
 import { send, receive } from './ipc.js'